-Stephen Smith, one of Canada's leading financial services entrepreneurs, is the Chairman, Chief Executive Officer and Co-founder of First National Financial Corporation.
+Stephen Smith, one of Canada's leading financial services entrepreneurs, is the Executive Chairman and Co-founder of First National Financial Corporation.
 He has been an innovator in the development and utilization of various securitization techniques to finance mortgage assets, as well as a leader in the development and application of information technology in the mortgage industry.

+From 2006 to January 12, 2022, Mr. Smith was Chief Executive Officer of First National Financial Corporation.

 Mr. Smith is Chairman of Canada Guaranty Mortgage Insurance Company, which he owns in partnership with Ontario Teachers' Pension Plan.
-He is Chairman and co-owner of Duo Bank of Canada, formerly Walmart Canada Bank, whose subsidiary Fairstone Financial Inc. is Canada's largest non-bank consumer finance lender.
-Mr. Smith is the largest shareholder in Equitable Bank, Canada's Challenger BankTM .
+He is Chairman and co-owner of Duo Bank of Canada, formerly Walmart Canada Bank, whose subsidiary Fairstone Financial Inc., is Canada's largest non-bank consumer finance lender.
+Mr. Smith is the largest shareholder in Equitable Bank, Canada's Challenger BankTM.
 He is also Chairman of Peloton Capital Management, a North American focused private equity firm.
-Mr. Smith is a member of the Board of Directors of the C.D.
-Howe Institute.
-E-L Financial Corporation Limited and the Canada Infrastructure Bank.
+Mr. Smith is a member of the board of directors of the C.D.
+Howe Institute, E-L Financial Corporation Limited and the Canada Infrastructure Bank.
 He is also Chairman of Historica Canada, which produces the Heritage Minutes and publishes The Canadian Encyclopedia.
-In 2019.
-Mr. Smith was inducted into the Canadian Business Hall of Fame.
+In 2019, Mr. Smith was inducted into the Canadian Business Hall of Fame.